alex-platonov/tech_analysis/README.md

 ## Dashboards build (WIP)
 An exercise in building a comprehensive trading dashboard.
 For the said exercise the same selection of FTSE 100 companies equity is taken  as well as a single company stock: HSBC (HSBA.L)

+## Adapting the pipeline
+These four jupyter books should be considered as a pipeline/framework.
+Please download them, test and adapt to your specific needs.
+Various stocks or time periods can be taken and explored.